Skip to content ↓

 Which email address will the DfE use to contact schools?

-If the school has not previously nominated an induction tutor, the DfE will use the email address associated with the school.
+If the school has not previously nominated an Induction Tutor, the DfE will use the email address associated with the school.
 This is often a head@, office@ or admin@ address and schools can check their details are up-to-date by using DfE Sign-in.

 Where can ECTs get their certificate following the completion of their induction?